We accept repeat prescription requests via online, email or in person. We do not accept medication requests over the phone.

-Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
+Patients on repeat medications will be asked to have a medication review at least once a year to review.
+A message should appear on your repeat slip when this is due, but please don't hesitate to request one if you feel you are having problems.
 Please ensure that you book an appointment without delay to avoid unnecessary delays to further prescriptions.

 Help with NHS costs

 In England, around 90% of prescription items are dispensed for free.
 This includes exemptions from charging for those on low incomes, such as: